Alaska Katmai Workshop

 July 21-27, 2020

-Join wilderness photographer, Chad Dutson, on a backcountry lodge adventure in Alaska, limited to only 5 participants.
-This 7-day workshop begins and ends in Anchorage, Alaska,.
+Join wilderness photographer, Chad Dutson, on an all-inclusive backcountry lodge adventure in Alaska, limited to only 5 participants.
+This 7-day workshop begins and ends in Anchorage, Alaska.
+Lodging, meals, and backcountry transportation is included.
 This is a wildlife-focus workshop, primarily bears, with some limited landscape opportunities.